neekonsu/worklog/inquis-medical/1508202515092025/inquis-gen-2-gen-3-suggestions.md

 ### COMMON
 #### COMMON
 - 337 finish or prune stack_check()

+#### BBSTR
+- n t s to check if there is a need for BBSTR API instead of using C string.
+Either we build a better string than C's implementation or use their binary; no reason to include both.

 #### LED DRIVER
 - 129 err != 0 ?
 1 : 0 can be simplified to err ?
 1 : 0